xl-Portfolio/PaintBox3000/README.md

 ## Future Improvements

-- Refactoring towards dependency injection
+- Refactor towards dependency injection
+- Introduce a factory-based architecture for sidebar configurations
+- Improve and standardize UI styles
+- Prompt the user to save unsaved changes before closing the application
+- Introduce a tool for selecting and moving drawn elements

 ## Screenshots